vuejs/docs/src/guide/essentials/template-refs.md

 }
 ```

-In the above example, a parent referencing this component via template ref will only be able to access `publicData` and `publicMethod`.
+Yuqoridagi misolda, a parent referencing this component via template ref will only be able to access `publicData` and `publicMethod`.
+Ota shu komponentga template ref orqali bog'lanyapti va faqatgina `publicData` hamda `publicMethod` lardan foydalana oladi.
 </div>